stackpath/serverless-scripting-examples/jwt-validation/README.md

 ### Install Dependencies

-This project uses [yarn](https://yarnpkg.com/) to manage dependencies and execute build s cripts, please install `yarn`  before continuing.
+This project uses [yarn](https://yarnpkg.com/) to manage dependencies and execute build scripts, please install `yarn` before continuing.
 Once `yarn` has been installed and after you have cloned the repository, you can install the dependencies by executing the following command.